dhmay/jamstats/README.md

 ## Usage

+On windows, to generate a plots .pdf, you can simply drag your game JSON file onto the jamstats-plot-pdf.exe file.
+That will generate a .pdf file with the same name as your JSON file except with the .json extension replaced with .pdf.

 Installation gives you two commands.
 Get full help for either command by running it with the `--help` argument.

 `jamstats-plot-pdf [-h] [--anonymize] [--debug] [--inprogress] jsonfileorserver [pdffile]`